Preschool - High School

 In many schools utilizing the grade levels system, children move through their materials based on time rather than understanding.
 This model leaves many children stranded with educational holes.
 Delphi’s approach is just the opposite, where learning is the constant and time is the variable as students work towards achieving our graduation requirements.

-This allows us to recognize each student as an individual, regardless of age, with the right to reason, to think creatively, to look at the world independently and to evaluate information for its relative importance and usefulness.
+This allows us to recognize each student as an individual, with the right to reason, to think creatively, to look at the world independently and to evaluate information for its relative importance and usefulness.

-The purpose of Delphian’s robust literature program is to provide students with exposure to a wide range of literary works, broadening their views and their understanding of the world’s cultures and civilizations.
+The purpose of Delphian’s rich literature program is to provide students with exposure to a wide range of literary works, broadening their views and their understanding of the world’s cultures and civilizations.

 Accompanying writing assignments are specifically designed to have no “right or wrong” answer; instead students are challenged to evaluate and develop their own ideas and viewpoints compared against the historical, social and political period, and discuss them rationally and logically, supported by their own understanding of the book, personal experiences and research.